 Signs of anaphylaxis include hypotension, tachycardia, urticaria, angioedema, wheezing, stridor, cyanosis, and syncope.
 Shock can develop within minutes, and patients may have seizures, become unresponsive, and die.
 Cardiovascular collapse can occur without respiratory or other symptoms.

 Late-phase reactions may occur 4 to 8 hours after the exposure or later.
 Symptoms and signs are usually less severe than they were initially and may be limited to urticaria; however, they may be more severe or fatal.
+Therefore, patients who have an anaphylactic reaction should be observed in an acute care setting for several hours after the initial reaction.

 Diagnosis of Anaphylaxis

-Sometimes measurement of 24-hour urinary levels of N-methylhistamine or serum levels of tryptase
+Sometimes measurement of serum levels of tryptase

 Diagnosis of anaphylaxis is clinical.
 Anaphylaxis should be suspected if any of the following suddenly occur without explanation: